illumineawake/illumine-powbot/src/main/java/org/illumine/barb3tickfishing/README.md

 - Auto-cleans grimy herbs; detects missing Swamp tar/herb;
 - Optional fallback to normal fishing when out of 3T supplies (or stop if disabled)
 - Smart tactics to try prevent creating Guam Tar including integration with Powbot breaking when appropriate
+- Randomised world hopping for additional anti-ban.
+Adheres to current country.
 - Paint: tracks Fishing/Agility/Strength and shows mode, 3T frequency, share of time spent 3T, and time to next fishing mode switch
 - Note: In-game setting must have Minimenu long-press time set to 100ms to let 3Tick Fishing work.